Grudz/Grudz.github.io/index.md

 **"What People See"** - Gazebo
 ![](gazebo_bbox.png)

 **"What the Car Sees"** - Rviz
 ![](rviz3.png)

 This next project is called the "IGVC Course Challenge".
-My teamate and I Implemented the ROS Nav-Stack in C++ with Dijkstra’s algorithm to navigate a robot autonomously through a course.
+My teammate and I implemented the ROS Nav-Stack in C++ with Dijkstra's algorithm to navigate a robot autonomously through a course.
 In this case, the global costmap for the lanes is pre-generated and the local costmap generates in real-time to avoid course obstacles.
 Navigation goals were set in C++ which gave the robot a goal location.

 ![](igvc_course.gif)

-Take a look at the "GPS waypoint Project".
+Take a look at the "GPS Waypoint Project".
 This project demonstrates an autonomous vehicle localization algorithm.
 This algorithm utilizes the latitude and longitude of 8 GPS waypoints.
 I converted those locations to UTM coordinates.
 Then, I localized the autonomous Audi R8 based on a reference UTM coordinate, the location of the waypoint, and the location of the car.
 With these locations I was able to create vectors and find the angle of the car relative to the next waypoint.

 ![](audi_bot_gps_sim_2.gif)